in-person in west asheville · virtual across NC

 "what if I feel worse after a session?"

-Sometimes emotions continue processing for a day or two after a session — that's actually normal and usually a sign something is moving.
+Sometimes emotions continue processing for a day or two after a session — that's normal and usually a sign something is moving.
 If it feels overwhelming, reach out and we'll adjust the pace.

 how to know if EMDR is working